 Some progress has been made over the past decade; however these gains are now under threat.
 The UK was the first European country to systematically implement a strategy to reduce health inequalities.
 In particular, the Government set targets to reduce inequalities in infant mortality and to cut and eventually 'eradicate' child poverty.
 To address these targets, a raft of well-funded policies were implemented including changes to the tax and benefits system that led to a reduction in child poverty and the establishment of Sure Start centres, which aimed to reduce child poverty through the targeted provision of pre-school education.
 Child poverty did reduce dramatically and inequalities in infant mortality also fell during this period.
 Unfortunately, we are now seeing signs that these achievements are being undone.
 For the first time in more than 17 years, child poverty in the United Kingdom increased in absolute terms in 2011 and the reduction in inequalities in infant mortality ceased with the onset of the financial crisis in 2008.
-The Social Mobility and Child Poverty Commission has estimated that by 2020 3.5 million children will be in absolute poverty, about 5 times the number needed to meet the Government's legal obligation to end child poverty.
+The Social Mobility and Child Poverty Commission has two strands of action are required to significantly reduce child health inequalities at a population level.
+Firstly, a universal system of welfare support is needed that prioritises children, in order to eliminate child poverty.
+Well-developed social protection systems result in better outcomes for children and protect them against shocks such as economic crises.
+Those countries in Europe that do have more adequate social protection experience better child health outcomes.
+The recent analysis of the Social Mobility and Child Poverty Commission has shown that the Government's current strategy for reducing child poverty is not credible.
+They conclude that 'hitting the relative poverty target through improved parental employment outcomes alone is impossible' and recommend that increases in parental employment and wages are supplemented by additional financial support for families.